awjh/license-check-and-add/README.md

 }
 ```

 The above example will tell the checker to expect the license to be formatted such that each line of the license in a typescript or javascript file starts with `// `.
-If the license is in insert mode the license will be inserted in that format also.
+If the tool is in `add` mode the license will be inserted in that format also.

 > Note: if you are specifying a file starting with a dot such as `.gitignore` do NOT include the leading dot.